jasonmlehman/circleoflicensing/README.md

 Why does this happen?
 Most place don't have a solid licensing provision process and users find ways to get the enhanced licenses even though they don't need them.
 This job servers as a tacticle response to the ballooning of enhanced licenses.
 To make this work long term you would need a special process designed specifically for your organization.
 I call it "The circle of Licensing."
 With automation we can see if the enhanced license has been consumed by a user that it is assigned to.
 If it hasn't been used, then that user gets downgraded to the standard license.
 You will need a solid request process for the user to re-request the enhanced license.

-I could do this in powershell as well, I just choose not to.

 # Installation

 You will need my msgraphapi.
 Follow the instructions to setup your connection below.